exercism/javascript/exercises/pythagorean-triplet/README.md

 For example, with N = 1000, there is exactly one Pythagorean triplet for which `a + b + c = 1000`: `{200, 375, 425}`.

+By default, only `sum` is given to the `triplets` function, but it may optionally also receive `minFactor` and/or `maxFactor`.
+When these are given, make sure _each_ factor of the triplet is at least `minFactor` and at most `maxFactor`.

 ## Setup

 Go through the setup instructions for Javascript to install the necessary